Maniac (1980 film): Legacy

+Novelizations

+Around the time of the film's release, Richard Vetere was hired by Lustig to write a novelization, but the novel went unpublished as Vetere found the film "gross".
+In March 2025, another novelization was published by Editions Faute de frappe, written by Stéphane Bourgoin.

 Maniac 2: Mr. Robbie

-A horror short promotional film was shot in 1986 by Joe Spinell and director Buddy Giovinazzo entitled Maniac 2: Mr. Robbie as a remake of the 1973 film The Psychopath, about a psychopathic children's television show host who murders abusive parents.
-The short was done to raise financing for a sequel to Maniac.
+A horror short promotional film, entitled Maniac 2: Mr. Robbie, was shot in 1986 by Joe Spinell and director Buddy Giovinazzo as a remake of the 1973 film The Psychopath.
+The short's story follows a psychopathic children's television show host who murders abusive parents.
+It was made to raise financing for a sequel to Maniac, as Spinell was upset that the film faced accusations of misogyny by women's groups.
+The feature-length version of the film was never shot after Spinell died in 1989.

 The short film was included with the 30th anniversary edition release of Maniac.

-The feature-length version of the film was never shot after Spinell died in 1989.

 Remake

 Lustig planned a remake.
 During the 2009 edition of the New York Horror Film Festival, while receiving a Lifetime Achievement Award, Lustig announced that the deal for a remake has been sealed.
 During a Q&A session at the Sunshine Cinema in New York City in November 2010, Lustig announced that the remake rights had been acquired by a French production company with Alexandre Aja attached.
-He also stated that he would love to see Tom Sizemore take over the Frank Zito role, as he feels Sizemore is a lot like Spinell, and that he had recommended as much to the French production company.
+He also stated that he would love to see Tom Sizemore take over the Frank Zito role, as he felt that Sizemore was a lot like Spinell, and that he had recommended as much to the French production company.

 Elijah Wood was cast as Frank Zito and the plan was to begin filming later in the year.
 Aja produced the film and Franck Khalfoun was signed on to direct the remake.
 America Olivo and Morgane Slemp were cast, alongside Nora Arnezeder and Genevieve Alexandra.

 Arnezeder discussed of the remake using POV shots and Elijah Wood's character as half-angel/half-devil.
 Arnezeder described her role in the film as an artist who develops a friendship with Wood's character.
 She declined to reveal more, but hinted at a different take on the original.
 She said she was drawn to the concept of the film as a psychological horror, stating it would not be that interesting if the movie was just blood and screams.
 The film finished shooting in Los Angeles in December 2011 and was released in 2012.

+Comic

+In 2017, Eibon Press published a 3-issue comic adaptation of the film, written by Stephen Romano and illustrated by Pat Carbajal.